rainxh11/split_updata.pl/README.md

 ./splitupdate UPDATE.APP
 ```

-The img files will be extracted in the /output/ folder.
+The img files will be extracted in the `UPDATE.APP.extracted` folder.